• Narrow screen resolution

 The Southern Studies Forum

-The Southern Studies Forum of the EAAS had been active since 1988, the year of its launching in West Berlin, Germany.
+The Southern Studies Forum of the EAAS had been active since 1988, when it was launched in West Berlin, Germany.

 The SSF purposes are : to tighten the exchanges of ideas and experiences among scholars interested in the United States South , to be interdisciplinary and multinational.
 Cooperation with scholars from the United States and from all over the world has allowed during the years to create a community of scholars, who have developed researches, discussed their achievements and created a network of friendship.